 Findings

-- 91% of posts were SD original content; reposts (9%) clustered on X and often linked to mainstream or alternative news.
+- 91% of posts were original SD content; reposts (9%) appeared almost exclusively on X and often linked to mainstream and alternative news.

-- The campaign slogan appeared visually and textually in 82% of posts; on TikTok it was always visually present, never text-only.
+- The slogan appeared in both visual and textual modes in 82% of posts; on TikTok it never appeared as text alone.

-- TikTok memes routinely used footage from France, Germany, Spain, Ireland, and post-Brexit England without geographic markers, implying these scenes occurred in Sweden or the EU.
+- TikTok memes frequently used footage from France, Germany, Spain, Ireland, and post-Brexit England, presented without geographic markers to imply Swedish/EU conditions — a form of embedded disinformation.

 Connections